Columbia High School (New Jersey): Vietnam War

 Student reaction to the Vietnam War was a nationwide phenomenon, and Columbia provided no exception to the pattern.
 A Student Peace Group was organized at Columbia in 1968, and over 300 students actively participated.
 Members wore black armbands on April 26 of that year, and a community rally was held the next day with faculty members present.
 On March 27, 1969, a group of Columbia students were suspended for distributing leaflets in school opposing the Vietnam War, without the approval of the school's administration.
 The American Civil Liberties Union agreed to defend the students, but the issue became moot as the students were reinstated, though the State Commissioner of Education ruled in June 1969 that the leaflet ban could not be sustained in its original form and that a new policy would need to be implemented by the school board.

 Invention of Ultimate Frisbee

 The Vietnam era generally coincided with a time of protest against all things establishment.
 One manifestation of this was the ascendancy of Ultimate (also known as Ultimate Frisbee), which became popular around the country as an alternative to varsity sports.
 The game was conceived of by Columbia students in the late 1960s.
 It is said that the first organized game took place in 1968 between the staff of the school's student newspaper, The Columbian, and the Student Council.
 An annual CHS Ultimate Alumni game is played in the student parking lot on the night of Thanksgiving.
 The event has drawn former CHS Ultimate players from as far back as the original 1968 team to return to "The Lot" to play against the current incarnation of the team.

-Columbia High School today

-By the late 1970s, student populations around the nation had entered what proved to be a period of extended numerical decline.
-The Board of Education organized a citizen Educational Task Force, which conducted a District-wide demographic study and ultimately recommended a series of school closings and consolidations.
-One of the results was the entry of the 9th grade into the high school in 1980.
-Declining enrollment, as well as cost considerations, led to the discontinuance of the House Plan in 1982.

-Columbia High School was the first school in the nation to observe Earth Day, on April 17, 1970.
-Due to the fact that Columbia was on spring break on April 22, when Earth Day was scheduled for national observance, the presentation was known as Earth Day Minus Five and a specially prepared flag was run up the main flagpole.
-The all-day observance, which was coordinated by biology teacher Jeffrey Himmelstein, began with Congressman Joseph Minish as the keynote speaker; several noted scientists from the area conducted seminars.
-Featured was an assembly with films and slide shows that were created by several students and environmentally themed folk songs were sung.